 Overview

-The penalty under this law is three months to three years’ imprisonment and a fine of fifty to three hundred days, or three months to ten years’ imprisonment and a fine of five hundred to two thousand days where the disease is incurable.
+Article 159 of the Penal Code previously stated that anyone who knew they were living with a serious disease, and who ‘endangered the health of another’ through sexual or other means, provided that the victim was not aware of this condition, was guilty of an offence.
+The penalty under this law was three months to three years’ imprisonment and a fine of fifty to three hundred days, or three months to ten years’ imprisonment and a fine of five hundred to two thousand days where the disease was incurable (including HIV).

 The 2017 report by the Mexican Network Against the Criminalisation of HIV suggested that there had been one HIV criminal case in Ciudad de México at the time.

 In a second case in June 2021, a 32-year-old man was arrested for allegedly failing to disclose that he was HIV positive to his partner, who found HIV medication in his house.
-The man was charged under the ‘danger of contagion’ provision of the Mexico City Penal Code (Article 159) for perceived ‘exposure’.
+The man was charged under the ‘danger of contagion’ provision of the Penal Code (Article 159) for perceived ‘exposure’.
 It does not appear that HIV was transmitted, though this is not required for this offence.

 Laws